tejaschandr/code-navigator/README.md

 # Codebase Navigator

-My attempt at a CLI tool because I don't like copilot
+My first attempt at a CLI tool.
+Acts as a codebase indexer that is much faster than Copilot, but less good.
+Uses qwen2.5:7b, but can be replaced for a better model if your machine is better.
+Meant to work offline.

 ## Prerequisites